 PDF download Download Article

-Dark Moon The dark moon symbol is connected to Lilith through her role in astrology and her place on astrological birth charts, which corresponds to the position of the moon when it’s further away from the sun.
+4. The dark moon or black moon symbol is connected to Lilith and correlates to the “new moon” phase of the moon cycle, says Ferris.[9]
+It represents Lilith’s role in astrology and her place on astrological birth charts.
 However, the dark moon is also a popular Wiccan or occult symbol that spiritually represents Lilith, as it shares her symbolism of rebellion, empowerment, and creativity.

 6. Advertisement